seekersapp2013/plusome/readme.md

 # Sign Up

-To sign up visit https://plusome2.netlify.app tjem c;ocl pm the Register link below the pink Login button.
+To sign up visit https://plusome2.netlify.app then click on the Register link below the pink Login button.

 Then input the following information username, email, passowrd and confirm passowrd